MflowAU/gottlmap/README.md

 # gottlmap

-gottlmap is a [Go](http://golang.org) package that provides an in-memory key-value store for TTL-based expirable items.
+gottlmap is a simple [Go](http://golang.org) package that provides an in-memory key-value store for TTL-based expirable items.

 This package also allows for userdefined action to be performed before deleting the key-value